Latest update: Round one draft plans endorsed by Council

 The draft Strategic Property Plan 2025–2030 received a total of 19 submissions.

-The feedback highlighted objections to selling off Council land, and a preference for our buildings to be multipurpose and provide greater shared community spaces.
+The feedback highlighted objections to selling off Council land and buildings, requests to make the plan easier to read and a preference for our buildings to be multipurpose and provide greater shared community spaces.

 • Biodiversity Plan 2025–2029